manumerous/galliker.tech/_projects/lynx_ode.md

 ## ODE solvers

-An ODE (Ordinary Differential Equation) solver is a computational algorithm used to solve ordinary differential equations.
-The most common application is the simulation of dynamical systems, which can be used to model a wide range of time varying phenomena in physics, engineering, biology and economics among others.
-The dynamical system is typically described by a set of states that describe the internal conditions of the system.
-How the system evolves over time, as characterized by the rate of change of the state, is described as a function of time and the current state itself, resulting in an ordinary differential equation.
+An ODE (Ordinary Differential Equation) solver is a computational algorithm used to simulate dynamical systems to model a wide range of time varying phenomena in physics, engineering, biology and economics among others.
+The dynamical system is typically described by a set of states containing information about the internal conditions of the system.
+How the system evolves over time, as characterized by the rate of change of it's states, is described as a function of time and the current state itself, resulting in an ordinary differential equation.

 $$ \dot{x} = f(x, t) $$